 Throw Me Something, Paddy!

-Mardi Gras may be on March 5 this year but if you can never get enough beads and beer, you’re in luck, laddies and lassies!
-St. Patrick’s Day (March 17) is just around the corner and St. Joseph’s Day (March 18) is right on its heels.
+Mardi Gras may be on March 1 this year but if you can never get enough beads and beer, you’re in luck, lads and lassies!
+St. Patrick’s Day is just around the corner and St. Joseph’s Day is right on its heels.
 Here's where to find the fun.

-Since 1971, the St. Patrick's Parade of Metairie has been taking to the streets of Old Metairie.
-The spectacle begins Sunday, March 17 at noon at 1901 Severn Avenue and heads down Severn to Metairie Road, ending at Focis and Canal.
-The parade includes 100 floats and trucks, bands, and marching clubs – not to mention all the cabbage, carrots, potatoes and beads you can catch.
+Since 1971, this parade has been taking to the streets of Old Metairie.
+This year, the spectacle begins Sunday, March 13 at noon with 100 floats and trucks, bands, and marching clubs – not to mention all the cabbage, carrots, potatoes and beads you can catch.
 View route.

 Irish Channel St. Patrick’s Day Club Block Party

-The St. Bernard Irish Italian Islenos Community Parade starts at noon on Saturday, April 6 along the W. Judge Perez route in Chalmette.
+The St. Bernard Irish Italian Islenos Community Parade starts at 11:30 a.m. on Saturday, April 2 along the W. Judge Perez route in Chalmette.
 Come see more than 50 floats, 35 marching groups and 1,500 members throwing 350,000 pounds of produce!
 That’s a lot of cabbage, y’all!
 View route.

 To learn more, visit stpatricksdayneworleans.com.